Paying for Care

 Reverse Mortgages

-Reverse mortgages may be a workable option for those over age 62 who have equity in their homes and need to pay for long-term care either in an institution or at home.
+Reverse mortgages may be a workable option for those over age 62 who have equity in their homes and need to pay for long-term care either in a facility or at home.
 But they aren’t the only option for tapping home equity.
-For example, you can use home equity loans to get a lump sum upfront.
-Or, you can use a home equity line of credit (HELOC), an option similar to a credit card, meaning you can borrow what you need.

 Veterans